 Starting with qpdf 9.1.0, the qpdf library can be built with multiple implementations of providers of cryptographic functions, which we refer to as "crypto providers."
 At the time of writing, a crypto implementation must provide MD5 and SHA2 (256, 384, and 512-bit) hashes and RC4 and AES256 with and without CBC encryption.
 In the future, if digital signature is added to qpdf, there may be additional requirements beyond this.
+Some of these are weak cryptographic algorithms.
+For a discussion of why they're needed, see Weak Cryptography.

-Starting with qpdf version 9.1.0, the available implementations are native and gnutls.
-In qpdf 10.0.0, openssl was added.
-Additional implementations may be added if needed.
+The available crypto provider implementations are gnutls, openss1, and native.
+OpenSSL support was added in qpdf 10.0.0 with support for OpenSSL added in 10.4.0.
+GnuTLS support was introduced in qpdf 9.1.0.
+Additional implementations can be added as needed.
 It is also possible for a developer to provide their own implementation without modifying the qpdf library.